Ajolo/spu2you-af/README.md

 ### getUserReservations

-Returns a specified user's reservations
+Returns a specified user's reservations for ALL time -- frontend should probably be using getActiveUserReservations

 ```
 https://spu2you-af.azurewebsites.net/api/Orchestrator?code=[key]==&func=getUserReservations&uEmail=[email]